artdgn/jobs-ranker/README.md

 running `python console.py -t your-task-name` (without the `--scrape` flag!).
 7. Once you're done (or remaining unlabeled jobs are mostly garbage) just stop.
 That's it, now just wait for some time for new jobs to be added and run with the `--scrape` flag again to get a new batch.
-Your labels from previous batches will be used for ranking and all the previous scrapes will be used for deduplication.
+Your labeled jobs from previous batches will be used for ranking and deduplication.

 ### Undo?